Crown-Commercial-Service/ccs-scale-cat-paas-infra/README.md

 # ccs-scale-cat-paas-infra

-## Checking out - Git Submodule
+## Core IAC modules - Git Submodule

-Note that this repo makes use of a Git submodule to load what's known as the Core infrastructure code.
-Therefore it will require slightly different operation compared to that of a single-repo checkout.
+This repo makes use of the core IAC modules.
+You are encouraged to read [the core README](https://github.com/Crown-Commercial-Service/ccs-migration-alpha-tools/blob/main/README.md) to understand more about why this is the case.

+In terms of the impact that has on the operation of this repo, the key thing is to understand how your Git workflow may need to change:

 ### Cloning, first time